Stoolbend/acc-toolkit/README.md

 ## Usage

-A build copy of this code is running at <https://acctoolkit.bigc.industries> which anyone is free to use.
+A built copy of this code is running at <https://acctoolkit.bigc.industries> which anyone is free to use.

 ---